 Digital marketers, especially dedicated email marketers, who need advanced functions will likely find everything they need with GetResponse.
 If you want to handle everything in one place (landing pages, webinars, analytics, etc.) then try the free trial to see if GetResponse is right for you.

 I remember MailChimp very well since it is among the first newsletter tools which I’ve ever used.
 It is extremely simple to use and has been around since the turn of the century (yes, that long!).
 Today it has fallen slightly off the radar for most hardcore email marketers but remains extremely popular among website owners and small businesses.

 One of the core reasons for this is that MailChimp has a free plan, like the model that some website builders follow.
 This alone makes it extremely appealing to low-budget businesses which still seek to leverage on the power of email marketing.

 Even though there is a free plan, MailChimp doesn’t skimp on features and it has extensive reporting capabilities along with a powerful visual template editor for your emails.
 There are also countless integration possibilities for MailChimp and it does offer a decent all-in-one solution.

 Founded by Tom Kulzer in 1998, AWeber can be considered an industry pioneer and today services around 100,000 clients.
-It works well in its primary functions as an email marketing system and offers good integration with a decent number of other software.
+It works well in its primary functions as a newsletter / email marketing system and offers good integration with a decent number of other software.